Posted in: Mindful Eating, Weight Loss

 What does it mean?

 BMI (Body Mass Index) is a commonly used tool to assess weight status based on height and weight.
-As you mentioned, the formula for calculating BMI is weight in kilograms divided by height in meters squared.
+The formula for calculating BMI is weight in kilograms divided by height in meters squared.
 While BMI can be a helpful screening tool, it’s important to recognize its limitations, as it doesn’t account for factors like muscle mass, bone density, or body composition.

 Additionally, waist circumference is another useful measurement that provides information about abdominal fat and overall health risk.
 Excess abdominal fat, even in individuals with a normal BMI, can increase the risk of certain health conditions such as heart disease and type 2 diabetes.

-Ultimately, a comprehensive assessment of weight and health status should consider multiple factors, including BMI, waist circumference, body composition, lifestyle factors, and overall health indicators.
-Consulting with a healthcare professional can provide personalized guidance and support for achieving and maintaining a healthy weight and lifestyle.
+A comprehensive assessment of weight and health status should consider multiple factors, including BMI, waist circumference, body composition, lifestyle factors, and overall health indicators.

 So that is why a healthy weight is a range, if you fall in that normal weight range, you definitely have a normal weight.